MEMozki/MEBS-V43/README.md

 ### Configuring the client app
 To connect to your server, a **patched client** is required.
-Download this [base APK]() and change the IP in `libcb.config.so`, if you want to use Classic Brawl locally on your device, you can use "127.0.0.1" as the IP.
+Download this [base APK](https://mega.nz/file/RCcQgLhC#pAYethGveBwGtWzYio6pyux-KQq2QInQg-SYn_ZRhpw) and change the IP in `libprojectbsds.config.so`, if you want to use Classic Brawl locally on your device, you can use "127.0.0.1" as the IP.
 If not, then you can use your device's IPv4 address.

 #### The APK was recently updated to support Android 12+ and Emulators.